jce77/EZFolderBackup/README.md

 ## All Run Parameters

-`-cleanup on` Toggles on deletion of files that no longer exist in the main folder.
-`-cleanup off` Toggles off deletion of files that no longer exist in the main folder.
-`-createpreset name -m path -b path` Creates a preset with the input name, main folder, and up to five backup folder paths that are preceded by -b.
+`-createpreset name -m path -b path` Creates a preset with a name, main folder and one or more backup folders that are each preceded by `-b`.
-`-deletepreset name` Deletes the preset with the input name.
+`-deletepreset name.` Deletes the preset with the input name.
 `-h` Show help menu and exit.
 `-hf` Creates a file help.txt containing the help menu.
-`-logfilemax count` Sets the maximum number of log files before the oldest file is deleted.
+`-logfilemax count` Sets the maximum number of log files before the oldest file is always deleted.
 `-movedown name` Moves the input preset down in the list.
 `-moveup name` Moves the input preset up in the list.
-`-nologging on` Toggles on stopping debug logs from being printed after backups.
-`-nologging off` Toggles off stopping debug logs from being printed after backups.
+`-nologging on` Backups will not create log files.
+`-nologging off` Each backup will create a log file.
-`-runbackup -m path -b path` Runs backup for main folder -m and up to five backup folders that are each preceded by -b.
-Optionally add '-cleanup' to delete files that no longer exist in the main folder.
+`-runbackup -m path -b path` Runs backup for main folder `-m` and one or more backup folders that are each preceded by `-b.`
 `-runbackupall` Runs backup for every saved preset.
-Optionally add '-cleanup' to delete files that no longer exist in the main folder.
-`-runpreset name` Runs backup for the input preset.
+`-runpreset name` Runs backup for the input preset name.
-`-skipfile add filename` Skips this filename, use -skipfile once per new filename to be skipped.
+`-skipfile add filename` Skips this filename, use `-skipfile` once per new filename to be skipped.
 Do not enter a path, just the file name.
 `-skipfile remove filename` Removes a skipped file name.
-`-skipfolder add foldername` Skips this folder name, use -skipfolder once per new filename to be skipped.
+`-skipfolder add foldername` Skips this folder name, use `-skipfolder` once per new filename to be skipped.
 Do not enter a path, just the folder name.
 `-skipfolder remove foldername` Removes a skipped folder name.
-`-skippath remove pathname` Removes a skipped path name.
 `-support` Show support email for questions.
+`-trashfiles on` Toggles on recycling/trashing of files that no longer exist in the main folder.
+`-trashfiles off` Toggles off recycling/trashing of files that no longer exist in the main folder.
 `-version` Show the current version of this program.
-`-viewlog` Show latest log file.
+`-viewlog` Show the latest log file.
 `-viewpresets` Shows all presets.
 `-viewsettings` Shows the current settings.

+For updates and documentation, please visit: [https://github.com/jce77/EZFolderBackup  ](https://github.com/jce77/EZFolderBackup  )

-To make a donation, please visit https://ko-fi.com/jcecode
+To make a donation, please visit: [https://ko-fi.com/jcecode](https://ko-fi.com/jcecode)

 --------------------------------------------------------------------------------